Social distancing and social isolation has changed all our lives, but in order to save lives we do need to adhere to the governments’ advice.

 We are offering a free 40 minute consultation to set you on the right road, using Zoom conferencing.
 See how easy it is!

-The government have set aside millions to support communities undertake a neighbourhood plan, a new round of grant funding is due to be launched around the 20th April 2020.
-Keep checking the website for updates: https://neighbourhoodplanning.org
+The government have set aside millions to support communities undertake a neighbourhood plan.
+A new round of grant funding has been launched with an increase in the basic grant from £9k to £10k

 Remember that you can apply for the cost of any online tools that may charge a subscription as part of a grant application.